javalent/admonitions/CONTRIBUTING.md

 - Provide a detailed step-by-step description of the suggested enhancement, including as much relevant information as possible.
 - State the current behavior, and explain what behavior you expected to see instead and why.
 You may also wish to mention any alternatives that you considered.
 - Consider including screenshots or animated GIFs to demonstrate the steps or highlight the relevant part of the project.
 Tools such as LiceCap (for macOS and Windows) or Silentcast and Byzanz (for Linux) may be helpful.
 (Note: this only applies if you are interacting with a GUI, not a CLI.)
-- Explain how the suggested enhancement would benefit most users.
+- Explain how the suggested enhancement would benefit most plugin users.
 You may also want to provide examples of other projects that have successfully implemented similar features for inspiration.

 ### Your First Code Contribution